CAG-CNV/DeepCNV/README.md

-# DeepCNV
-DeepCNV: A Deep Learning Approach for Authenticating Copy Number Variants
+# DeepCNV: A Deep Learning Approach for Authenticating Copy Number Variants